Last updated: June 13, 2026 · By QuickResumeAI Editorial Team

 The top section of an internship resume is either an objective or a summary.
 Pick the one that fits your stage.

-Example summary: "Finance junior at NYU Stern (3.8 GPA, Dean's List) with a 2025 sell-side equity research internship at a mid-cap boutique.
+Example summary: "Finance junior at NYU Stern (3.8 GPA, Dean's List) with a 2025 equity research internship at a mid-cap boutique.
 Built 3 full DCF models, presented stock pitches to MD-level reviewers, and led a 4-person Investment Club portfolio that returned 11.2% in 9 months."

 What to Include on a Resume for College Internship Applications